RenewalRate.ca

 If you are refinancing to consolidate $40,000 of credit-card debt at 19.99 per cent into mortgage principal at 4.39 per cent, the math returns yes by a wide margin even after fees.
 The break-even on the consolidation alone is two to three years.

 If you are refinancing to pull equity to invest, the framing gets more constrained than most pieces let on.
-Interest deductibility under CRA Income Tax Folio S3-F6-C1 requires four conditions: a legal obligation to pay interest, borrowed funds used directly to earn income from a business or property (not capital gains alone, not registered accounts like TFSA or RRSP), a reasonable amount, and interest paid or payable in the year.
+Interest deductibility under CRA Income Tax Folio S3-F6-C1 requires that the amount be paid in the year or be payable, be reasonable, and be tied to borrowed money used directly to earn income from a business or property.
+Capital-gains-only expectations and registered accounts like TFSA or RRSP fall outside the folio's narrower paragraphs.
 The direct-use rule means tracing matters: a HELOC funding a non-registered dividend portfolio is deductible; the same HELOC funding a kitchen reno is not.
 The relevant comparison is not gross expected return on the investment.
 It is after-tax expected income yield versus after-tax cost of borrowing at your marginal rate.
 Talk to a CPA before treating mortgage interest as deductible.

 If you are refinancing to renovate a kitchen, fund a vacation, or "have some breathing room," Question 4 returns no. The new structure costs you money over its full life.
 The four-question framework will not save you from a refinance that sounds good and costs $40,000 over five years.

-The Bank of Canada's overnight policy rate sits at 2.25 per cent as of the April 2026 announcement, having been held at this level through three consecutive announcements.
+The Bank of Canada's overnight policy rate sits at 2.25 per cent following the April 29, 2026 decision.
 Prime rate at the Big Six is 4.45 per cent.
-The next BoC decision is April 29, 2026.
+The next BoC decision is June 10, 2026.

 Anyone telling you what rates will be in October is guessing.
 The rate environment matters for Question 3 because the spread between your current rate and the new rate is the input.
 It does not matter for Questions 1, 2, or 4.